Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/messages.md

 ## Streams

+> Streams are like the rivers.
+You need a lot of rocks?
+Then use your boats and
+> not your horses.

 The previous section shows us that we can easily transport immutables like non-immutable data.
 But what about the streams that are not in these categories?
 It's very important to support the streams in Xcraft in order to transfer large